 Form 10-K

+(Mark One)

-(Maı ⊠ - rk One) ANNUAL REPORT PURSUANT TO SECT ION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE FISCAL YEAR ENDED JANUARY 29, 2012
+FOR THE FISCAL YEAR ENDED FEBRUARY 3, 2013

 OR

-TRANSITION REPORT PURSUANT TO SI 1934 ECTION 13 OR 15(d) OF F THE SECURITIES EXCHANGE ACT OF
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO
+FOR THE TRANSITION PERIOD FROM \\\\\ TO \\\\\

-C ommission File No. 001-15007
+Commission File No. 001-15007

-e & Buster's, 2481 Mañana Drive Dallas, Texas 75220 Address of principal executive offices) (Zip Code) (Registra (214) 357-9588 ant's telephone number, including area code) Indicate by checkmark if the registrant is a well-known sea asoned issuer, as defined in Rule e 405 of the Securities Act.
-Yes □ No ⊠ Indicate by checkmark if the registrant is not required to f ile reports pursuant to Section 1 3 or Section 15(d) of the Exchange Act.
-Yes □ No 区 Indicate by checkmark whether the registrant (1) has filed ng the preceding 12 months (or for such shorter period that t irements for the past 90 days.
-Yes $\boxtimes$ No $\square$ by Section 13 or 15(d) of the Securities Exchange Act of 1934 e such reports), and (2) has been subject to such filing Indicate by checkmark whether the registrant has submitted ired to be submitted and posted pursuant to Rule 405 of Regired to submit and post such files).
-Yes ⊠ No □ its corporate Web site, if any, every Interactive Data File ng 12 months (or for such shorter period that the registrant was
+Dave & Buster's, Inc.

+(Exact name of registrant as specified in its charter)

+MISSOURI (State or Other Jurisdiction of Incorporation or Organization) 43-1532756 (I.R.S.
+Employer Identification No.)

+2481 Mañana Drive Dallas, Texas 75220 (Address of principal executive offices) (Zip Code)

+(214) 357-9588 (Registrant's telephone number, including area code)

+Indicate by checkmark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by checkmark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵

+Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by checkmark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

-Indicate by checkmark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge in definitive proxy or informational statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\square$ Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Indicate by checkmark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge in definitive proxy or informational statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "small reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$ The number of shares of the Issuer's common stock, \$0.01 par value, outstanding as of April 10, 2012, was 100 shares.
+Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by checkr nark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of shares of the Issuer's common stock, \$0.01 par value, outstanding as of April 10, 2013, was 100 shares.

-DAVE & BUSTER'S, INC. ANNUAL REPORT ON FORM 10-K FOR FISCAL YEAR ENDED JANUARY 29, 2012 TABLE OF CONTENTS
+DAVE & BUSTER'S, INC. ANNUAL REPORT ON FORM 10-K FOR FISCAL YEAR ENDED FEBRUARY 3, 2013 TABLE OF CONTENTS